Marketization: Examples

-Marketization of the nonprofit and voluntary sector
+Nonprofit and voluntary sector

 Overview of nonprofit organizations

 Nonprofit organizations came to fruition when people began to recognize that society had needs for services rendered by neither the government nor the private sector.
 These organizations were created to address these needs.
 However, due to their overall missions, it is frowned upon for these organizations to make a profit.
 Therefore, by their very nature, their funding sources remain ambiguous.
 This results in nonprofits becoming resource dependent and continuing to struggle to find and maintain funding.
 This struggle has resulted in marketization of NPOs.

-Rationale behind the marketization of nonprofits
+Rationale

 Commercialization or marketization (the terms are often used interchangeably in the marketization debate among scholars) occurs when an NPO decides to provide goods or services with the intent of turning a profit.
 Nonprofits' resource dependency often lead them to constantly look for additional, nonconventional for nonprofit, funding.
 Factors behind a nonprofits decision to marketize are usually compounded by issues such as increased demand for services, inability to tax, and other funding sources' inability to cover operational and service costs for the NPO.
-In return, the NPO enters into a mixed marketplace and thus begins to compete either with other NPO's or for-profit entities.
+In return, the NPO enters into a mixed marketplace and thus begins to compete either with other NPOs or for-profit entities.